bimspot/bcf-toolkit/README.md

 is a zipped file as per the standard.

 ```
-~ bcf-converter /path/to/source.bcfzip /path/to/target/json/folder
+~ bcf-toolkit /path/to/source.bcfzip /path/to/target/json/folder

-~ bcf-converter /path/to/source/json/folder /path/to/target.bcfzip
+~ bcf-toolkit /path/to/source/json/folder /path/to/target.bcfzip
 ```

 ### As A Library